Disclosure: This post may contain affiliate links. See my Affiliate Disclosure to learn more.

 The biggest struggle with cancer treatment is that the treatments and the side effects that come along with them rob you of the life you have been so accustomed to living.
 Tasks you used to take care of on your own, need to be handled by a friend or family member because you just don’t have the strength or energy to do it yourself.
 This can make you feel useless and a burden to others, and it is one of the hardest things to come to grips with.

 Like it or not, your body just went through one hell of a battle with itself, and if you’re reading this you won that battle and have kicked Cancer into remission, but the journey is still far from over.
-While the doctors may no longer be pumping you full of medications to kill the Cancer, the effects of your treatments will linger long after treatment has finished.
+While the doctors may no longer be pumping you full of medications to kill cancer, the effects of your treatments will linger long after treatment has finished.
 You will need to listen to your body, and allow yourself to rest when you need to.
 This may mean you will not be able to do certain things, but that is ok.
 Your health will improve with proper rest and care, allowing you to return to a normal life, whatever that normal may be for you.

 These are just a few of the things that have helped me get through the day post-cancer treatment.
 While I know there will probably be more as I adjust to my own “normal”, I hope that this information has helped point you in a positive direction so you can work towards a life that you will love, your life after Cancer.